How to Declare a Major

 How to Choose a Major

 One of the toughest decisions college students face is choosing a major.
 Nobody ever said choosing a major would be easy.
 It takes a great deal of time and hard work to make a decision this important.
-Using the resources listed below will make it easier.
-You are not in this alone!
-Let the UARC help you, but remember, the ultimate decision is yours.
+Use the guide below to help organize your decision process.

 List of Undergraduate Majors